 Miscellaneous .22 rounds

 Dedicated autoloader cartridges are currently produced in the .22 LR caliber.
 This .22 LR ammo is designed to fire at higher velocities, hence a higher powder charge.
-This produces the additional energy necessary to reliably cycle semi-automatic firearms.
+As a result, this produces the additional energy necessary to reliably cycle semi-automatic firearms.

 Different Bullet Weights